dullroar/ten-steps-to-linux-survival/Step10.md

 In this case there was nothing to upgrade.
 And the final common command is obviously to install a package:

+\drcap{Installing a package}
 ```
-$ sudo apt-get install curl
+~ $ sudo apt-get install traceroute
 Reading package lists...
 Done
 Building dependency tree
 Reading state information...
 Done
 The following NEW packages will be installed:
-  curl
+  traceroute
 0 upgraded, 1 newly installed, 0 to remove and 0 not upgraded.
-Need to get 123 kB of archives.
+Need to get 0 B/45.0 kB of archives.
-After this operation, 314 kB of additional disk space will be used.
+After this operation, 176 kB of additional disk space will be used.
-Get:1 http://archive.ubuntu.com/ubuntu/ trusty-updates/main curl
-amd64 7.35.0-1ubuntu2.5 [123 kB]
-Fetched 123 kB in 0s (312 kB/s)
-Selecting previously unselected package curl.
+Selecting previously unselected package traceroute.
 (Reading database ...
-182823 files and directories currently installed.)
+307895 files and directories currently installed.)
-Preparing to unpack .../curl_7.35.0-1ubuntu2.5_amd64.deb ...
+Preparing to unpack .../traceroute_1%3a2.0.20-0ubuntu0.1_amd64.deb ...
-Unpacking curl (7.35.0-1ubuntu2.5) ...
+Unpacking traceroute (1:2.0.20-0ubuntu0.1) ...
 Processing triggers for man-db (2.6.7.1-1ubuntu1) ...
-Setting up curl (7.35.0-1ubuntu2.5) ...
+Setting up traceroute (1:2.0.20-0ubuntu0.1) ...
+update-alternatives: using /usr/bin/traceroute.db to provide /usr/bin/traceroute
+ (traceroute) in auto mode
+update-alternatives: using /usr/bin/lft.db to provide /usr/bin/lft (lft) in auto
+ mode
+update-alternatives: using /usr/bin/traceproto.db to provide /usr/bin/traceproto
+ (traceproto) in auto mode
+update-alternatives: using /usr/sbin/tcptraceroute.db to provide /usr/sbin/tcptr
+aceroute (tcptraceroute) in auto mode
 ```

-You can also `remove` packages.
+You can also `apt-get remove` or `apt-get purge` packages.
+See the man page for details.

 This all looks very convenient, and it is.
 The problems arise because some distros are better at tracking current versions of packages in their repositories than others.
 In fact, some distros purposefully stay behind cutting edge for system stability purposes.
+Debian itself is a good example of this, as are many "LTS" (long term support) releases in other distros.

-## Other Sources
+## Other Sources{.unnumbered}

 Besides the distribution's repositories, you can install packages and other software from a variety of places.
 It may be an "official" site for the package, GitHub, or whatever.
-The package may be in a binary installable format (`.deb` files for Debian systems), in source format requiring it to be built, in a zipped "tarball," and more.
+The package may be in a binary installable format (`.deb`\index{.deb files} files for Debian systems), in source format requiring it to be built, in a zipped "tarball," and more.

 If you want the latest and greatest version of a package you often have to go to its "official" site or GitHub repository.
-There, you may find a `.deb` file, in which case you could install it with `dpkg`:
+There, you may find a `.deb` file, in which case you could install it with `dpkg`\drcmd{dpkg}:

+\drcap{Installing a package with dpkg}
 ```
 sudo dpkg -i somesoftware.deb
 ```